 20. Pedestrian Wind Environment Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to issue of a Construction Certificate detailed plans consistent with the treatments recommended in the approved Pedestrian Wind Environment Statement reference WG15401DF02(REV4)- WS REPORT dated 18.03.2022 and subsequent Wind Tunnelling Testing, must be submitted to the Principal Certifier for approval.
+Prior to issue of a relevant Construction Certificate detailed plans consistent with the treatments recommended in the approved Pedestrian Wind Environment Statement reference WG15401DF02(REV4)- WS REPORT dated 18.03.2022 and subsequent Wind Tunnelling Testing, must be submitted to the Principal Certifier for approval.

-21. SEPP 65 Design Verification Statement Modified under DA0350/2022 (Part 2) DAM0043/2024
+21. SEPP Housing Design Verification Statement Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate, a design verification from a qualified designer, being a statement in which the qualified designer verifies that the plans and specifications achieve or improve the design quality of the development for which development consent was granted, having regard to the design quality principles set out in Part 2 of State Environmental Planning Policy No 65 Design Quality of Residential Flat Development must be submitted to the certifier.
+Prior to the issue of the relevant Construction Certificate, a design verification from a qualified designer, being a statement in which the qualified designer verifies that the plans and specifications achieve or improve the design quality of the development for which development consent was granted, having regard to the design quality principles set out in Schedule 9 of State Environmental Planning Policy (Housing) 2021 must be submitted to the certifier.

 22. Car Washing Facility